abdullahmoh21/Glitchy-Compiler/README.md

 ## Overview

-Glitchy is an educational programming language developed to combine favorite elements from various languages while creating an engaging platform for learning both programming and compiler design.
+Glitchy is an educational programming language developed to combine elements from my favorite languages while creating an engaging platform for learning both programming and compiler design.
 It's a Python-based Just-In-Time (JIT) compiler that compiles to LLVM Intermediate Representation (IR), providing real-time execution and high performance.

 One of the unique aspects of Glitchy is the incorporation of random "glitches," turning coding into an interactive challenge where users must troubleshoot unexpected behavior and learn through dynamic multiple-choice questions (MCQs).